daniel-starke/BombNBreakSNES/README.md

 `debug.h` contains functions to create software breakpoints with assertions.
 These are used in various places in the game and can be disabled via makefile parameter `NDEBUG=1`.

 The software breakpoints are triggered via opcode `BRK`.
-Previously, the accumulator is set to the low word and the x register to the high word of the address of the assertion string.
+Previously, the global pointer `debugMessage` is set to point to the assertion string.

 Use an emulator like [bsnes](https://github.com/bsnes-emu/bsnes) to debug with software breakpoints and check the memory for the set address to see the failing assertion message.

 # License